German court overturns ban on headscarves for Muslim women teachers

 Berlin daily TAZ warned that the anti-Islam protest group PEGIDA, which began last year with marches in Dresden and soon spawned imitation rallies across Germany and beyond, would seize on the ruling to argue that Europe is being taken over by Islam.

-"PEGIDA will celebrate," said TAZ on its front-page, beneath a photo of coloured headscarves in a shop-window in Berlin.
+"PEGIDA will celebrate," said TAZ on its front-page, beneath a photo of colored headscarves in a shop-window in Berlin.

-Enthusiasm for PEGIDA, which stands for 'Patriotic Europeans Against the Islamisation of the West', fizzled after its members began to be outnumbered by anti-racist demonstrators and PEGIDA founder Lutz Bachmann posed for a photo with a Hitler moustache.
+Enthusiasm for PEGIDA, which stands for 'Patriotic Europeans Against the Islamization of the West', fizzled after its members began to be outnumbered by anti-racist demonstrators and PEGIDA founder Lutz Bachmann posed for a photo with a Hitler mustache.

-Chancellor Angela Merkel has accused the PEGIDA organisers of spreading hatred against immigrants, whom she says Germany, with its shrinking workforce and ageing population, badly needs.
+Chancellor Angela Merkel has accused the PEGIDA organizers of spreading hatred against immigrants, whom she says Germany, with its shrinking workforce and aging population, badly needs.

 (Additional reporting by Norbert Demuth and Michelle Martin; Editing by Gareth Jones)